unoplatform/uno/doc/articles/getting-started-tutorial-1.md

     ![](Assets/tutorial01/newproject3.PNG)

     > [!IMPORTANT]
-    > The C# and XAML snippets in this quickstart requires that the solution is named **BugTracker**.
-Using a different name will result in build errors when you copy code from this quickstart into the solution.
+    > The C# and XAML snippets in this tutorial requires that the solution is named **BugTracker**.
+Using a different name will result in build errors when you copy code from this tutorial into the solution.

 1. Right click on the Solution and select `Manage NuGet Packages for Solution` from the context menu.